Education & outreach

 Learn about weather, climate and climate change using our online tutorials.

-ECN commissioned new media artist, Lorraine Berry, to produce a web-based creative work - As Seasons Change - which draws upon ECN data and knowledge concerning climate change.
-We have also listed some non-ECN educational resources.
+As part of a larger science-art-schools project called Climate Change Explorer, ECN commissioned new media artist Lorraine Berry to produce a web-based creative work - As Seasons Change - which drew upon ECN data and knowledge concerning climate change.
+[Fractal image by Lorraine Berry]

 Talks and activities

 Although we do not have a formal programme of events and activities, some staff connected with ECN are willing to give talks to groups of children and adults.
 Some ECN partners also run open days and similar events.
 To find out more, please contact the ECN Science Liaison Officer, Andrew Sier, at the ECN CCU or the site manager for the ECN site nearest to you.

 Other (non-ECN) educational resources

 Here we have listed a selection educational resources that are relevant to environmental science.
 These are not provided or endorsed by us.